 Receivables Turnover Ratio = $8,000,000/$400,000 = 20

-It is important to that different industries have different norms and standards regarding receivables collection, and so determining whether a turnover ratio is high or low should be made within this context.
-It is also important to that because the formula uses average, it is possible that one or two customers could artificially drive the numbers up or down.
+It is important to note that different industries have different norms and standards regarding receivables collection, and so determining whether a turnover ratio is high or low should be made within this context.
+It is also important to note that because the formula uses average, it is possible that one or two customers could artificially drive the numbers up or down.